chloroken/eve-min/README.md

 <div align="center">

 ![](https://i.imgur.com/DNjdWlJ.png)</div>
-On the other hand, minimizing a client will trigger both layers of throttling: "Out of Focus" and "Hidden Window" and will consume virtually no resources except some VRAM.
+On the other hand, minimizing a client will trigger both layers of throttling: "Not focused" and "Window hidden" and will consume virtually no resources except some VRAM.
 Therefore minimizing inactive windows dramatically boosts peformance while multiboxing.

 <div align="center">